majad00/wsr30-openwrt/README.md

 ## 🛠️ Development

-This project contains Buzybox which is based on OpenWrt.
+This project include busybox based on OpenWrt.
+To build from source:
+See Source, for installing precompiled firmware see Release, for firmware loader see Windows or Linux